Capati/odin-vk-guide/website/docs/03-graphics-pipeline/02-setting-up-render-pipeline.md

 With the pipeline built, we can draw our triangle as part of the command buffer we create every frame.

-The compute shader we run for the background needed to draw into GENERAL image layout, but when doing geometry rendering, we need to use COLOR_ATTACHMENT_OPTIMAL.
-It is possible to draw into GENERAL layout with graphics pipelines, but its lower performance and the validation layers will complain.
+The compute shader we run for the background needed to draw into `GENERAL` image layout, but when doing geometry rendering, we need to use `COLOR_ATTACHMENT_OPTIMAL`.
+It is possible to draw into `GENERAL` layout with graphics pipelines, but its lower performance and the validation layers will complain.
 We will create a new procedure, `engine_draw_geometry()`, to hold these graphics commands.

 Lets update the draw loop first.